-- 15 In previous sections, I have considered the steady-state and dynamic solutions of landscapes subjected only to river erosion following the SPIM.
+In previous sections, I have considered the steady-state and dynamic solutions of landscapes subjected only to river erosion following the SPIM.
 However, these analytical solutions can be extended to simulate the dynamics and morphology of colluvial valleys and hillslopes.
-Indeed, a power-law scaling for the slope-area relationship is observed in colluvial valleys, which suggest they could obey a similar erosion law as equation (1), but with different m and n exponents (Lague & Davy, 2003).
-A solution with m = 0.24 and n = 1, but considering a non-negligible incision threshold, was found to best explain - 20 the geometry of colluvial valleys in the Siwalik Hills of Nepal for drainage area between 7 x 10-3 and 1 km, representing the thresholds in drainage area between colluvial valleys and hillslopes or rivers, respectively (Lague & Davy, 2003).
-Below the area transition between colluvial valleys and hillslopes, the power-law scaling for the slope-area gets flat, due to landsliding and mass wasting processes, or reverts where hilltops are convex (Ijjasz-Vasquez and Bras, 1995; Tarolli & Dalla Fontana,

-2009).
-Once again, this hillslope domain could be geometrically modeled using the SPIM with different m and n, for instance with m = 0 and n = 1 to model hillslopes following a critical angle of repose $S_c$ .
-I do not argue here that these laws necessarily encapsulate the processes controlling colluvial and hillslope erosion (e.g. Tucker & Bras, 1998; Densmore et al., 1998; Roering et al., 1999; Lague & Davy, 2013; Jeandet et al., 2019), but that this framework can approximate the observed

-5 geometrical relationships between slope and area.
+Indeed, a power-law scaling for the slope-area relationship is observed in colluvial valleys, which suggest they could obey a similar erosion law as Eq.
+(1), but with different m and n exponents (Lague and Davy, 2003).
+A solution with m = 0.24 and n = 1, but considering a non-negligible incision threshold, was found to best explain the geometry of colluvial valleys in the Siwalik Hills of Nepal for drainage area between 7×10^{-3} and 1 km2, representing the thresholds in drainage area between colluvial valleys and hillslopes or rivers, respectively (Lague and Davy, 2003).
+Below the area transition between colluvial valleys and hillslopes, the power-law scaling for the slope-area relationship becomes flat, due to landsliding and mass wasting processes, or reverts where hilltops are convex (Ijjasz-Vasquez and Bras, 1995; Tarolli and Dalla Fontana, 2009).
+Once again, this hillslope domain could be geometrically modelled using the SPIM with different m and n, e.g. with m = 0 and n = 1, to model hillslopes following a critical angle of repose S_c .
+I do not argue here that these laws necessarily encapsulate the processes controlling colluvial and hillslope erosion (e.g. Tucker and Bras, 1998; Densmore et al., 1998; Roering et al., 1999; Lague and Davy, 2013; Jeandet et al., 2019) but that this framework can approximate the observed geometrical relationships between slope and area.